2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 • E-Locker Motor

-Lifted 3rd Gen Tacoma with Aluminum Skid Plates from Element by RA Motorsports & Dirt King Performance Lower Control Arms
+3rd Gen Tacoma With Aluminum Skid Plates from Element & Dirt King LCAs

-The front skid plate, otherwise known as the engine skid plate, is one of the best places to start.
-It’s no secret that the engine and the oil pan are some of the most vital components of your truck.
+The front (engine) skid plate, is the best place to start.
+The engine and the oil pan are some of the most vital components.
 If one of these gets damaged, there’s no fixing it on the trail – and that can get costly, quick.

-The front skid is another one of the low points of the undercarriage, and because of that, it’s the most likely to take damage.
-That being said, do not overlook the importance of upgrading your front skid plate.
-The factory skid plates do the job if you’re going to stick to the pavement, but they’re very thin and crumple easily under loads that you might see on the trail.
-The coverage from an upgraded skid plate is usually better than the OEM option, so you can be sure any and all debris will have a deterrent from entering your engine bay.
+As one of the low points of the undercarriage, and what hit obstacles first, it’s the most likely to take damage.
+The factory ones do the job if you’re going to stick to the pavement, but they’re very thin and crumple easily under loads that you might see on the trail.
+The coverage from an upgraded option is usually better than OEM too.

-If you have to pick just one skid plate, we recommend that you get a front skid.
-It’s the best place to start and will give you the most vital protection out of all the skid plates on this list.
+If you have to pick just one from this list, we recommend that you get a front skid.
+It’s the best place to start and will give you the most vital protection.

 BrandMaterialSteel (LBS)Aluminum (LBS)